chonzadaniel/Dog-Breeds-Identifier/README.md

-# Dog-Breeds-Identifier
-Assigns a respective class name to an uploaded image in the .jpg or .jpeg extensions format.

 # 🐶 Dog Breed Identifier
 This project demonstrates how to build a robust **Transfer Learning** pipeline using **ResNet50** for classifying 120 dog breeds from the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).
 The final model achieves **~81% accuracy** on the validation set using only ~9,600 training images.
 The trained model is then deployed via a lightweight **Streamlit App** to perform custom image inference.

 ## 📌 Project Highlights